 The short answer is yes.
 There’s nothing in the law that says you can’t make redundancies remotely.
 However, it does add extra risk to an already complicated process.

+To help, we offer comprehensive redundancy advice.
 Here’s what you need to know to make safe, legal redundancies over the phone and online.

 Follow a watertight redundancy process